cs3org/OCM-API/IETF-OCM-MLS.md

   },
   "encryption": {
     "resourceId": "3a02538b-aa54-42f2-8853-a38996e211b1"
-    "scheme": "ocm-mls-1",
+    "scheme": "ocm-mls",
+    "ocm-mls": {
       "cipher": "AES-256-GCM",
     }
   }
+}
 ~~~

 The `encryption` field is OPTIONAL as per [OCM] Share Creation
 Notification specification.
 If absent, the resource is unencrypted.
+If present, and the symmetric encryption available via OCM-MLS is to
-If present, it MUST carry the encryption-related parameters according
+be used, it MUST carry the encryption-related parameters according to
-to the [OCM] specification, where:
+the [OCM] specification, where:
 - `resourceId` is the stable resource identifier described in
 {{resource-id}}
-- `scheme` is to be set to `"ocm-mls-1"`
+- `scheme` is to be set to `"ocm-mls"`
 - `cipher` names the content AEAD that the resource is encrypted with
 ({{file-key-wrapping}}), one of the AEAD algorithms defined for HPKE
 ([RFC9180] Section 7.3): `"AES-128-GCM"`, `"AES-256-GCM"`, or